jmarin/func-prog-scala/docs/futures.md

 For example, in `Akka` the Actor Model is a programming model specifically designed for concurrency (and it is a mistake to use it for parallel workloads).
 The `Future` API can be used for both:

-* Concurrency: by default, a `Future` will run in a thread if it is available (using thread pools, as we will see later).
+* **Concurrency**: by default, a `Future` will run in a thread if it is available (using thread pools, as we will see later).
 Once we declare a `Future`, that code runs in a different thread than the main program.
 This API offers several ways to deal with how to process those responses:

     - You can use monadic expressions to chain processes, or transform the wrapped result inside a `Future`